-The education level of St. Cloud citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.51% of adults 25 and older in St. Cloud have a college degree.
+The education level of St. Cloud citizens is a little higher than the average for US cities and towns: 24.35% of adults in St. Cloud have at least a bachelor's degree.

-St. Cloud is a somewhat ethnically-diverse city.
+St. Cloud is an extremely ethnically-diverse city.
 The people who call St. Cloud home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in St. Cloud, accounting for 45.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of St. Cloud residents report their race to be White, followed by Black or African-American.
-St. Cloud also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.45% of the city’s residents.
-Important ancestries of people in St. Cloud include Irish, Italian, English, and French.
+Important ancestries of people in St. Cloud include German, Irish, English, Italian, and French.